 North West Michigan

-Marquette County is pleased to announce several upcoming public art activations and events for visitors to enjoy this season, including the Holiday Lasers on the Ore Dock, Revolve Creative Conference, Fresh Coast Film Festival, and more.
-In addition to events and programming, Marquette County is also home to a range of murals and public artwork displays for visitors and locals to explore.
-The Marquette Arts and Culture Center is known as the heartbeat of arts and culture in the region and provides ongoing workshops, exhibitions, community art projects, performance events, and more for locals and visitors to enjoy.
+Marquette County is pleased to announce several upcoming public art activations and events for visitors to enjoy this season, including the Fall Phantasm Festival, Fresh Coast Film Festival, Holiday Lasers on the Ore Dock, and more.
+In addition to events and programming, Marquette County is also home to various art galleries and public artwork displays for visitors and locals to explore.
+The Marquette Arts and Culture Center is known as the region’s heartbeat of arts and culture.
+It provides ongoing workshops, exhibitions, community art projects, performance events, and more for locals and visitors.

-Traverse City’s thriving art community includes the acclaimed Dennos Museum Center, the beautifully restored City Opera House, the talented Traverse Symphony Orchestra, and creative art galleries that pop up in the “big city” and every small town up north.
+Traverse City’s thriving art community is home to world-class performance stages including the acclaimed Dennos Museum Center, the beautifully restored City Opera House, the talented Traverse Symphony Orchestra, and creative art galleries that pop up in the “big city” and every small town up north.
+As well as special events like the National Writers Series, who hosts award-winning and New York Times Best Selling authors.
 Keep your eyes peeled for 2023 concerts, film festivals, art classes, and more.

 Enjoy art exhibitions from local artists, an open studio program, classes, and more at the Oliver Art Center in Frankfort.